AjayRaikar-Developer/Raikar.BatchJob/README.md

 }

 //Transaction Method mapping to the delegate BatchTxnProcess
-//This _process is passed as input to the batch configuration BatchTxnProcess<int> _process = new BatchTxnProcess<int>(TxnProcess);
+//This _process is passed as input to the batch configuration
+//Declare it in a constructor or a method BatchTxnProcess<int> _process = new BatchTxnProcess<int>(TxnProcess);

 //Configuring the BatchJob and Executing